United Kingdom government austerity programme: History

-First period (2010-2019)
+First austerity period (2010–2019)

-A UK government budget surplus in 2001-2 was followed by many years of budget deficit, and following the financial crisis of 2007–2008, a period of economic recession began in the country.
+A UK government budget surplus in 2001-2 was followed by many years of budget deficit, and following the 2008 financial crisis, a period of economic recession began in the country.
 The first austerity measures were introduced in late 2008.
-In 2009, the term "age of austerity", which had previously been used to describe the years immediately following World War II, was popularised by Conservative Party leader David Cameron.
-In his keynote speech to the Conservative Party forum in Cheltenham on 26 April 2009, he declared that "the age of irresponsibility is giving way to the age of austerity", and committed to end years of what he characterised as excessive government spending.
+In 2009, the term "age of austerity", which had previously been used to describe the years immediately following the Second World War, was popularised by Conservative Party leader David Cameron and future British chancellor George Osborne.
+The term at the time lacked the negative associations it would develop over the course of the following decade, and was somewhat synonymous with "prudence".
+In his keynote speech to the Conservative Party forum in Cheltenham on 26 April 2009, Cameron declared that "the age of irresponsibility is giving way to the age of austerity", and committed to end years of what he characterised as excessive government spending.
 Conservative Party leaders also promoted the idea of budget cuts bringing about the Big Society, a political ideology involving reduced government, with grass-roots organisations, charities and private companies delivering public services more efficiently.
+Osborne has been more dismissive in retrospect, acknowledging that the modernisation programme was simply the party "trying to win".

 The austerity programme was initiated in 2010 by the Conservative and Liberal Democrat coalition government.
-In his June 2010 budget speech, the Chancellor George Osborne identified two goals.
+In his June 2010 budget speech, Osborne identified two goals.
 The first was that the structural current budget deficit would be eliminated to "achieve [a] cyclically-adjusted current balance by the end of the rolling, five-year forecast period".
-The second was that national debt as a percentage of GDP would be falling.
+The second was that national debt as a percentage of GDP would fall.
 The government intended to achieve both of its goals through substantial reductions in public expenditure.
-This was to be achieved by a combination of public spending reductions and tax increases amounting to £110 billion.
-The end of the forecast period was 2015–16.
+This was to be achieved by a combination of public spending cuts and tax increases amounting to £110 billion.
 Between 2010 and 2013, the Coalition government said that it had reduced public spending by £14.3 billion compared with 2009–10.
-Growth remained low during this period, while unemployment rose.
-In a speech in 2013, David Cameron indicated that his government had no intention of increasing public spending once the structural deficit had been eliminated and proposed that the public spending reduction be made permanent.
-In 2014, the Treasury extended the proposed austerity period until at least 2018.
+Growth remained low, while unemployment rose.
+In a speech in 2013, David Cameron indicated that his government had no intention of increasing public spending once the structural deficit had been eliminated, and proposed that these spending reductions be made permanent.
+The end of the forecast period at the time was 2015–16, but the Treasury extended austerity until at least 2018.
 By 2015, the deficit, as a percentage of GDP, had been reduced to half of what it was in 2010, and the sale of government assets (mostly the shares of banks nationalised in the 2000s) had resulted in government debt as a proportion of GDP falling.
-By 2016, the Chancellor was aiming to deliver a budget surplus by 2020, but following the result of the 2016 United Kingdom European Union membership referendum, he expressed the opinion that this goal was no longer achievable.
+By 2016, the Chancellor was aiming to deliver a budget surplus by 2020, but following the result of the 2016 United Kingdom European Union membership referendum, he expressed the opinion that this goal was no longer feasible.